 With a live extract IBOR, any portfolio view is constructed on the best information available at the knowledge point about transactions at the effective point.

-IBOR vs conventional approaches to position views
+IBOR Platform vs conventional approaches to position views

 It’s common for position views in conventional asset management platforms to be constructed from transactions at different data points.
 Generally, including the most recent data that is available to the platform at the time the position view is created.